MaxLoep/How-To-Geant4/How-To-Geant4/api_docs.md

 *geometry_name* referrs to the object to be placed (i.e. "sphere").
 These are either provided default geometries or self defined and registered geometries.

 *placement_params* contains numerical parameters required for the placement.
 What is needed will vary per object, often things such as size, position, rotation will be present.

+_material_ sets the material of the volume.
+If ommited, vacuum is the default.
+Predefined materials and custom materials can be found in the _Material_ namespace.
 </details>